rust-lang/rust-by-example/src/lifetime/input.md

 the lifetimes of the objects in the arguments and the output.

-Let's illustrate with an example: we want a function that returns a reference to the title field of a book.
+Let's illustrate with an example: we want a function that returns a reference to the title field of a Book struct.
 The most generic function that we could write would look like this:

 {reference-bad.rs}